helium/HIP/0018-oracle-arb-fix.md

  expect a level of sophistication from these actors relative to regular wallet holders or miners who simply wish to transact funds.

-However, to mitigate the impact of the dynamic price, we stipulate the ability for to optionally indicate a minimum oracle conversion rate.
+However, to mitigate the impact of the dynamic price, we stipulate the ability to optionally indicate a minimum oracle conversion rate.
 This would protect against oracle and market price volatility.

 As previously mentioned, oracle reporting and oracle price adjustment may be compounding factors but are not the concern